Flag of Connecticut: History

+In 1869, a new state flag was flown over state house.
+It was described as: "It is twenty feet by thirty feet.
+A white shield in the centre bears Connecticut coat of arms, the stars being grouped around it."

+On June 18, 1887, Governor Lounsbury displayed a state flag during a parade in New Haven.
+Its design is unknown.
+Another one was flown in August at Camp Lounsbury in Niantic containing a white field.

+In 1893, a party was being held in the city of Trenton, New Jersey celebrating the unveiling of the Trenton Battle Monument.
+The city was patriotically decorated and in the New Jersey state house flew 13 state flags belonging to the original 13 colonies.
+Connecticut's state flag had a white field with a pine tree in the middle and the state motto "Qui Transtulit Sustinet."
+It was based off the Pine Tree Flag from the American revolution.

 In 1897, the Connecticut General Assembly approved a new flag after it was introduced by Governor Owen Vincent Coffin in 1895.
 Abby Day Slocomb, the regent of the Anna Warner Bailey chapter of the Daughters of the American Revolution, submitted the design.

-Design
+Origin

 The design comes from the seal of Saybrook Colony, designed by George Fenwick when it was established in 1639.
 That seal depicted 15 grapevines and a hand in the upper left corner with a scroll reading "Sustinet qui transtulit."
 When the Connecticut Colony bought Saybrook in 1644, the seal transferred to the Connecticut Colony.
 On October 25, 1711, the governor and legislature changed the seal.
 They reduced the number of grapevines from 15 to three, to represent the three oldest settlements (Windsor, Wethersfield, and Hartford) (or possibly the three separate settlements, Connecticut Colony, Saybrook Colony, and New Haven Colony, which had been absorbed into Connecticut by that time) and rearranged the wording and position of the motto.